Invergordon Cruise Port Guide: 6 Unmissable Highlights for Your Visit

 In 2018 started construction works on a new cruise terminal with a capacity to accommodate the world’s largest passenger cruise liners (RCL Oasis Class, LOA 362 m) by expanding the existing berths.
 Find updated information on the port authority’s official webpage https://www.pocf.co.uk/

-Close to the piers, you will find a tourist information center and friendly locals selling authentic souvenirs and crafts.
-Right at the quayside talented bagpipers welcome and entertain visitors with traditional tunes throughout the day.
+Close to the piers, you will find a small tourist information kiosk and friendly locals selling authentic souvenirs and crafts.

 Invergordon cruise port map